dmalykh/taxonomy/README.md

-# TagService
+# Taxonomy Service
 ![Coverage](https://img.shields.io/badge/Coverage-40.9%25-yellow)
-TagService is a self-hosted, lightweight and simple (yet functional) full microservice for tags management.
+Taxonomy is a self-hosted, lightweight and simple (yet functional) full microservice for terms management.
 You could use it either independent microservice or embed library.

-_**Tagservice is still in development, but it already has stable API and used in production.
+_**Termservice is still in development, but it already has stable API and used in production.
 See TODO section below to learn about planned improvements.**_

 ### Purpose
-> Tags everywhere!
-I really exhausted to implement tags management services in every project.
-The core idea of `tagservice` is wide usage universal solution for every project where tags needed.
+> Terms everywhere!
+I really exhausted to implement terms management services in every project.
+The core idea of `termservice` is wide usage universal solution for every project where terms needed.
 >
-> `Tagservice` could be embeded, has GraphQL and GRPC APIs, also provided powerfull command line interface.
+> `Termservice` could be embeded, has GraphQL and GRPC APIs, also provided powerfull command line interface.
 Of course, it's database agnostic and made with clean architecture principles.
 If you want to modify every layer you should implement its interface.